kata-containers/kata-containers/use-cases/using-SPDK-vhostuser-and-kata.md

 - [Host setup for vhost-user devices](#host-setup-for-vhost-user-devices)
 - [Launch a Kata container with SPDK vhost-user block device](#launch-a-kata-container-with-spdk-vhost-user-block-device)

+> **NOTE:** This guide only applies to QEMU, since the vhost-user storage
+> device is only available for QEMU now.
+The enablement work on other
+> hypervisors is still ongoing.

 ## SPDK vhost-user Target Overview

 The Storage Performance Development Kit (SPDK) provides a set of tools and